gvwilson/sensibleadventures/cloudherd/reboot.md

             what you're doing doesn't work, try something else.
         *   Runs headlong into his belief in people (he's like Kulbinder in that respect)
-        *   When Shudarga discovers who Thokmay is, and decides to use him as a hostage to cover his escape by cloud to Chaghan, Dorbu has to make a decision.
+        *   When Bonzon discovers who Thokmay is, and decides to use him as a hostage to cover his escape by cloud to Chaghan, Dorbu has to make a decision.
     *   Thokmay: believes in the system because that's how he's been